glowlux/jme3-driftfx/README.md

  ```

  # Issues & Troubleshooting.
  If JME is not rendering correctly...
-Set ``forceMainMemoryTransfer`` to ``true`` in the constructor of ``SimpleFXApplication``.
+Try setting ``forceMainMemoryTransfer`` to ``true`` in the constructor of ``SimpleFXApplication``.

  Other rendering issues are likely due to hardware and drivers, check [DriftFX's known issues](https://github.com/eclipse-efx/efxclipse-drift#known-issues).

- Have issues with JME input? log an issue with as much as possible.
+Having another issue? log an issue with as much information as possible.
 Thank you soo much.

 # License
 [License is MIT](https://github.com/glowlux/jme3-driftfx/blob/main/LICENSE)